cunybpl/nycet_pnp/src/content/guides/soos/supply-air-temperature-reset.md

 The change in fan energy from SATR depends on whether the AHU is a constant volume or variable volume system.
 For a constant volume system, the fan operation is the same with and without the SOO.

 For variable volume systems with a single-zone (as seen with Figure 4), fan speed is coordinated with SATsp.
 Without SATR, the fan speed curve would have three parts: 1) a negatively sloped curve for heating loop signals; 2) a deadband minimum speed to meet ventilation requirements; and 3) a positively sloped curve for cooling loop signals.

+{{< admonition type="tip" >}}
 If you superimpose this curve over the fan speed curve in Figure 4, you will see that the fan may run at higher speeds at higher demand and at lower speeds at lower demand.
 Therefore, it is not possible to predict a priori if fan energy will be increase or decrease.
+{{< /admonition >}}

 <div class="table-wrapper">
 <table>